enthought/pyface/docs/source/widgets.rst

 When a :class:`~pyface.widget.Widget` instance is created only the traits are initialized.
-The underlying toolkit widget is not created until the widget's :meth:`~pyface.widget.Widget._create` method is called, which is responsible for creating the toolkit object, configuring it, and connecting handlers that react to changes at the toolkit level or on the traits, keeping the state of the Python class synchronised with the state of the underlying toolkit object.
-The :meth:`~pyface.widget.Widget._create` method calls the :meth:`~pyface.widget.Widget._create_control` method to create the actual toolkit control and configure it, and also calls the :meth:`~pyface.widget.Widget._add_event_listeners` method to handle hooking up the different types of change handlers.
-Some widget subclasses may do additional things in their :meth:`~pyface.widget.Widget._create` methods, as appropriate for their purpose.
+The underlying toolkit widget is not created until the widget's :meth:`~pyface.widget.Widget.create` method is called, which is responsible for creating the toolkit object, configuring it, and connecting handlers that react to changes at the toolkit level or on the traits, keeping the state of the Python class synchronised with the state of the underlying toolkit object.
+The :meth:`~pyface.widget.Widget.create` method calls the :meth:`~pyface.widget.Widget._create_control` method to create the actual toolkit control and configure it, and also calls the :meth:`~pyface.widget.Widget._add_event_listeners` method to handle hooking up the different types of change handlers.
+Some widget subclasses may do additional things in their :meth:`~pyface.widget.Widget.create` methods, as appropriate for their purpose.

 To destroy the toolkit object, the :meth:`~pyface.widget.Widget.destroy`